Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 Ready to build your security data lake?

-With ChaosSearch, it takes just minutes to stand up a cost-effective data lake that reduces your SIEM costs and enhances visibility of your enterprise security environment with unlimited data retention to support long-term security analytics use cases.
+With ChaosSearch, it takes just minutes to collect and analyze your security data.
+Standing up a cost-effective data lake reduces your SIEM costs and enhances security observability.
+Best of all?
+You’ll get unlimited data retention to support long-term security analytics use cases.

 Security Data Lake Visualization